 But then I sigh, and with a piece of scripture tell them that God bids us do good for evil.
-And thus I clothe my naked villainy with odd old ends stol'n forth of holy writ, and seem a saint when most I play the devil. —Shakespeare, King Richard III
+And thus I clothe my naked villainy with odd old ends stol’n forth of holy writ, and seem a saint when most I play the devil. — Shakespeare,

-No matter how you slice it, the 1970s was a pretty embarrassing decade.
-Big hair, tight pants, disco, and the temporary phase America went through called "streaking."
-Hey, if you were here, I don't need to remind you.
+The 1970s were a pretty embarrassing decade.
+Big hair, tight pants, disco, and the temporary phenomenon called “streaking.”
 It seemed like every time you turned on the news, someone had taken off their clothes and was running naked through public places.

 That’s actually one of two common responses people show when sin is exposed in their life.
 Unable to hide it, some of us just flaunt sin and run with it.